-(1) Advertising shall pertain to radio and shall be of nature of interest to radio amateurs or experimenters in their pursuit of the art.

-(2) No display of any character will be accepted, nor can any special typographical arrangement, such as all or part capital letters be used which would tend to make one advertisement stand out from the others.

-(3) The Ham-Ad rate is 15c per word, except as noted in paragraph (6) below.

-(4) Remittance in full must accompany copy.
-No cash or contract discount or agency commission will be sllowed.

-(5) Closing date for Ham-Ads is the 25th of the second month preceding publication date.

-(6) Closing date for Ham-Ads is the 25th of the second month preceding publication date.

-(6) Closing date for Ham-Ads is the 25th of the second month preceding publication date.

-(6) Closing date for Ham-Ads is the 25th of the second month preceding publication date.

-(6) Closing date for Ham-Ads is the 25th of the saccidate of the commercial in nature of the preceding publication date.

-(6) Closing date for Earth of the American Radio Relay Legue Takes and the surplus equipment owned, used and for sale by an individual or apparatus offered for exchange or advertising in journing for special equipment, if by a member of the American Radio capparatus offered for exchange or advertising in journing for special equipment, if by a member of the American Radio Relay Legue takes the 7c rate.
-An attempt to deal in apparatus in quantity for profit, even if by an individual, is commercial and takes the 15c rate.
-Provisions of paragraphs (1), (2), (4) and (5) apply to all advertising in this column regardless of which rate may apply.
+Advertising shall pertain to radio and shall be of nature of interest to radio amateurs or experimenters in their pursuit of the art.
+No display of any character will be accepted, nor can sny special typographical arrangement, such as all or part capital letters be used which would tend to make one adiver-tisement stand out from the others.
+The Ham-Ad rate is 15c per word, except as noted in paragraph (6) below.
+Ham-Ad rate is 15c per word, except as noted in contract discount or agency commission will be allowed.
+Consing date for Ham-Ad rate is 15c bet word, except as noted in more than the state is 15c per word, except as noted in contract discount or agency commission will be allowed.
+Consing date for Ham-Ad rate is 15c bot the second more precising publication date.
+A special rate of 7c per word will apply to advertising watcher in our judgment, is obviously non-commercial in sum Radio Relay Cance.
+This, ad vertising of the one fide surplus equipment owned, used and for sale by an individual, for apparatus offered for exchange or advertising to bone fide surplus equipment, if by a member of the American Radio for apparatus offered for exchange or advertising to the four fide paratus in quantity for profit, even if by an individual, is commercial and takes the 15c rate.
+An attempt to deal in ap-paratus in quantity for profit, even if by an individual, is (1).
+(2).
+(4) and (5) apply to all advertising in this column regardless of which rate may apply.

 PLATE power for your set, the very heart of its performance.
-For quietness DX ability, life-long permanence, absolute dependability, lowest ultimate cost, no other plate source even approaches the achievement of an Edison steel-alkaline storage B battery.
+For quietness DX ability, life-long permanence, absolute de-pendability, lowest ultimate cost, no other plate source even approaches the achievement of an Edison steel-alkaline storage B battery.
 Built painstakingly: every joint pure nickel, upset electrically welded.
 Genuine Edison Electrolyte.
-Our list describes complete batteries, construction parts, enameled aerial wire, silicon steel.
+Our list de-scribes complete batteries, construction parts, enameled aerial wire, silicon steel.
 Available immediately, filament and plate transformers for the new 872 rectifier, complete plate power units.
-Rectifier Engineering Service, radio W8ML, 4837 Rockwood Road, Cleveland, Ohio.
+Rectifier Engineering Service, radio W8ML, 4837 Rock-wood Road, Cleveland, Ohio.

-AMATEURS - experimenters, builders.
+Wood Road, Cleveland, Ohio, AMATEURS - experimenters, builders.
 We serve over 4000 I.R.E., A.R.R.L., etc. experimenters and "nuts."
-Full discounts. \$50,000 stock approved parts - no sets.
+Full dis-counts. \$50,000 stock approved parts - no sets.
 Over four pounds catalog, circuits, data, prepaid, 50c.
-Weekly bulletins (new items, results of experiments, etc.), 20 weeks, \$1.
+Weekly builteins (new items, results of experiments, etc.), 20 weeks, \$1.
 Sample experimenters "Over the Soldering Iron" magazine, 25c.
-Transmitting data, price list, etc., 25c.
-Kladag Radio Laboratories, established 1920, Kent.
-Ohio.
+Traus-mitting data, price list, etc., 25c.
+Kladag Radio Laboratories, established 1920, Kent, Ohio.